 What the scores mean:

 Mostly 3’s – Typically will do well with people and other animals.
 Great for an active family willing to provide daily exercise and training.
 Tend to love playing.
-Highly recommend training, does very well at it and learns quickly.
-Great dog for second time owner or family wanting to compete in performance events like Agility, Rally, Tracking, Hunting, Obedience, etc.
+Highly recommend training, do very well at it and learns quickly.
+A great dog for a second-time owner or family wanting to compete in performance events like Agility, Rally, Tracking, Hunting, Obedience, etc.

 Mostly 4’s – The kind of dog that makes the perfect pet!
 Best choice for the first time owner.
 Great for families with elderly people or young children, but may need protection from high energy children.
 Choose this pup, take it to obedience classes, and you’ll be the star, without having to do too much work!

 Mostly 5’s – Sometimes shy and needs a lot of love.
 Might seek comfort during storms or when they hear loud or unusual noises.
 Strange people or new places may upset it.
 When you greet it upon your return, may submissively urinate.
 Needs a home where the environment doesn’t change too much and where there are no young children.
 May not handle being disciplined well.
 Best for a quiet household that can spoil the puppy and give it a lot of TLC.
 Can be an excellent companion for a single person.